mouwafek/Music_app/README.md

 # Music Mobile App

-A custom clone for the famous music Spotify mobile application.
+A custom clone for the famous music Spotify mobile application built in Flutter.